OfficialCSGOEmpire/API-Docs/README.md

 - has_stickers - yes/no. Filters for items that have stickers.
 - is_commodity - yes/no. Filters for items that are commodities.
 Cannot have wear/sticker based filters.

+Ratelimit:
+- 3 request per 10 second if searching
+- 20 requests per minute if not searching

 <details>
 <summary>Example Request:</summary>